A close look at the richest cricketers in the world

 One of the most famous cricketers among millennials, Shane Watson played international cricket for around 14 years.
 During this time, he has been a part of four ICC tournament-winning Australian teams (the ICC Champions Trophy in 2006 and 2009, and the ICC Cricket World Cup in 2007 and 2015).
 A fast-bowling all-rounder, Watson made a name for himself as one of the most valuable T20 cricketers in history by virtue of his participation in several franchise-based cricket leagues across the globe.
 In India, the Australian all-rounder has enjoyed significant success by winning the IPL title twice (in 2008 and in 2018) and being named the player of the tournament on two occasions (in 2008 and in 2013).

-According to multiple reports, Shane Watson, in 2023, has an estimated net worth of USD 40 million (INR 332 crores), and alongside fellow all-rounder Yuvraj Singh, wraps up the list of the richest cricketers in the world.
+According to multiple reports, Shane Watson, in 2023, has an estimated net worth of USD 40 million, and alongside fellow all-rounder Yuvraj Singh, wraps up the list of the richest cricketers in the world.

 Frequently Asked Questions (FAQs)